FabianLiske/fabianliske.github.io/index.md

 Cancer histopathology - analyzing stained tissue slides under the microscope - is a cornerstone of cancer diagnosis.
 With the advent of digital pathology and AI, researchers have begun to explore how deep learning models can extract subtle, clinically relevant patterns from these high-resolution images.
 However, developing robust AI systems requires training on large and diverse datasets, which is often impossible due to legal and logistical barriers to data sharing between institutions.

 SL addresses these challenges by enabling multiple pathology centers to collaboratively train AI models without moving data outside institutional boundaries.
-In a landmark study, Saldanha et al. demonstrated the use of SL to predict clinically important molecular features in colorectal cancer - specifically BRAF mutational status and microsatellite instability (MSI) - directly from hematoxylin and eosin (H&E)-stained slides.
+In a landmark study, Saldanha et al. demonstrated the use of SL to predict clinically important molecular features in colorectal cancer, specifically BRAF mutational status and microsatellite instability (MSI), directly from hematoxylin and eosin (H&E)-stained slides.

 Three large datasets from institutions in Northern Ireland, Germany, and the United States were used, each stored on physically separate servers.
 Each node trained a local model and participated in periodic synchronization rounds via a blockchain-based SL network.
 The study compared locally trained models, a centralized (merged) model, and various SL models (both basic and weighted).